joonatank/fullstack_mooc/part4/bloglist/README.md

 http POST http://localhost:3003/api/users username={name} password={password} name={fullname}
 ```

-TODO document the data structures (JSONs)

 ### Installation
 Requires MongoDB

-requires following to be defined in .env
+Requires following to be defined in .env
 ```
 # Databse url used for all requests
 MONGODB_URL